isomerpages/aic-yearbook/_amplifying-care/Supporting care delivery.md

 ![](/images/sprint1.png)
-*Partners with their copies of GPHs at the SPRINT forum in Oct 2022*
+*Copies of GPHs were distributed to attendees of the SPRINT forum in Oct 2022*
 ## New activity resources
 In 2022, we launched our first art therapy infused activity toolkit, Heartful Conversations, to facilitate paired activities and foster meaningful conversations between seniors and their caregivers.